Bonfire Nights: A Story of Creation, Destruction and Transformation

 - And record what you see.

-There are an estimated forty eight million Americans who watch birds, and in Britain, the Royal Society has over one million members.
-Create your Life List as a birder and aim for at least two hundred species, and if you are really successful, in Britain join the “400 Club” and in the United States the “600 Club”.
+There are an estimated forty-eight million Americans who watch birds, and in Britain, the Royal Society has over one million members.
+Create your Life List as a birder and aim for at least two hundred species.

-The content of Bonfire Nights is not about Ford the company but rather includes a focus on certain happenings in Ford Britain during 1965-1975.
-However it was a traumatic decade of change for Ford Britain measured by volume of vehicle assembly.
-For those readers who maybe interested, below illustrates the dramatic decline in Ford car production in Britain during this period and the conversion from uniquely British vehicle models to European ones.
+The content of Bonfire Nights is not about Ford the company but rather about certain happenings in Ford Britain during 1965-1975.
+It was a turbulent time in Labor Relations and a traumatic decade of change for Ford Britain.
+For me it was a learning feast, but while I enjoyed immense success, the motor industry in Britain was undergoing major transformation.
+For those readers who might be interested, the below figures illustrate the dramatic decline in Ford car production in Britain during this period, as uniquely British vehicle models were re-engineered into European ones.

 Ford Britain Annual Car Production Figures